Mozmani/Funny-French-Phrases-Client/README.md

 # Learn Funny French Phrases (Client)

-this application can be used to learn funny french phrases with spaced repitition.
+this application can be used to learn funny french phrases with spaced repetition.

 ## Tech Stack